Vinay-kumar-code/Notion-Notes-AI-Summariser-N8N/README.md

 ## Notion Auto Summariser (n8n Workflow)

-Automatically summarise your Notion pages with n8n + Google Gemini (PaLM).
+Automatically summarise your Notion pages with n8n + Google Gemini(any llms).
 This workflow watches for new or updated pages in your Notion database, extracts their content, sends it to Gemini for summarisation, and appends the summary back into the same page.

 🚀 Features